-The HECM lender may require that the loan be repaid if you do not meet the contractual requirements of the mortgage.
-Examples of such requirements include:
+The HECM lender may require that the loan be repaid if you do not meet the contractual requirements of the mortgage, such as:

 - Staying current on property taxes;

-- Having homeowners’ insurance on the property; and
+- Having homeowners’ insurance and additional flood insurance on the property; and

 - Maintaining the home in a reasonable, safe condition.